Buen rioja, aunque no creo que esta cosecha nos de esta textura y bouquet. — 6 months ago

 Joel Lara

 This is at a really good place right now, definitely within its drinking window.
 Long-aged balsamic with a harmonious blend of spices like clove and anise coming through on the nose with some woodsy herbs as well.
-Mix of plum, dark cherry, balsamic, and spice on the palette.
+Mix of plum, dark cherry, balsamic, and spice on the palate.
 Smooth mouthfeel gives way to a bit of astringency on finish, which is evened out by nice acidity along with balsamic and spice.
-Paired wonderfully with duck breast and balsamic, red wine reduction with cherries. — a day ago
+Paired wonderfully with duck breast and balsamic, red wine reduction with cherries. — 5 months ago